 “It is a pity to see people lacking even the most basic conditions,” Nenner said.

-The US Embassy helped the couple book a ticket to Miami on Tuesday, and asked an airline to wave a ticket change fee for their journey.
+The US Embassy helped the couple book a ticket to Miami on Tuesday, and asked an airline to waive a ticket change fee for their journey.

 Responding to allegations that he was a con artist and had purchased heroin in the past, which appear on the anonymously authored “Exclusive Vending” Web page, Jack Baumann said, “When I started reading that it upset me so much.
 I just couldn’t believe what people were saying.
 I want people to know I’ve never touched heroin, and I am no con artist.
 That Web site really hurt.”